Science

 Impact

 Children’s engagement is seen in their enthusiasm for learning.
-Children enjoy their learning and this is reflected.
+Children enjoy their learning and this is reflected through pupil interviews.
+If children are keeping up with their learning then they are deemed at making good or better progress.
 They take pride in their work and demonstrate good learning behaviours in school.
 Children understand where their knowledge fits into the outside world and why it is important to learn about all the different areas of the curriculum.
 They are able to demonstrate knowledge through pupil voice and also across wider subjects.
-Children are able to articulate themselves using acquired vocabulary from across the curriculum.
-Children are able to apply their Scientific enquiry skills to solve new problems and explain how and why they solved them.
+Children are able to articulate themselves using acquired vocabulary from across the curriculum which in turn deepens knowledge and helps spark connections.
+Children are able to apply their Scientific enquiry skills to solve new problems and explain how and why they solved them through answering questions and fair testing.
+Children are confident to use a range of methods and equipment to experiment and then communicate results.

 Science News